TylerWisniewski/tylerwisniewski.github.io/cev.md

 {:toc .toc__menu}
 </nav>
 </aside> -->

-# Begin Markdown text
 Cornell Electric Vehicles (CEV) is a fully student-run project team dedicated to building autonomous, hyper-efficient electric cars.
 Our deeply knowledgeable interdisciplinary organization operates at the pace of a startup and has repeatedly produced industry-grade vehicles.

 Having placed highly at Shell Eco-Marathon Americas, we are a respected team operating at the limits of emergent technologies.
 Endeavoring to integrate level 2 autonomy into our vehicles reflects our determination to continue forging at the leading edge of innovation.

 Our team's website is [https://www.cornellelectricvehicles.org/](https://www.cornellelectricvehicles.org/).

 ## Projects